Tornado outbreak in Oklahoma prompts calls to take cover as the threat of severe storms continues from Missouri to Texas | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Aya Elamroussi, Ray Sanchez, Sara Smart, Mary Gilbert, Sharif Paget, Sarah Dewberry, Jamiel Lynch, Raja Rezek and CNN Meteorologists Sara Tonks, Brandon Miller, Gene Norman and Robert Shackelford contributed to this report.
+CNN’s Aya Elamroussi, Ray Sanchez, Sara Smart, Mary Gilbert, Sharif Paget, Sarah Dewberry, Jamiel Lynch, Raja Rezek and CNN Meteorologists Sara Tonks, Brandon Miller and Gene Norman contributed to this report.